DigitalPublishingToolkit/TOD50/md/08TheGreenandYellowBlackBox.md

-years through speeches, videos, and organized mobilizations disseminated within Bolsonaro-supporting groups that culminated on the events of January 8, 2023, with over one thousand individuals detained in Brasília.
+years through speeches, videos, and organized mobilizations disseminated within Bolsonaro-supporting groups that culminated on the events of January 8, 2023, with over one thousand individuals detained in Brasilia.
 Masked by patriotism, the purpose of these groups has authoritarian tendencies and aims to destabilize democracy, demonstrating, above all, how social media and messaging app platforms have become a disinformation machine for the far-right in Brazil.

-## Platformization and Far- Right Media Ecology
+## Platformization and Far-Right Media Ecology

 The interdisciplinary nature of the platformization of society makes it difficult to conceptualize concretely, mainly because it refers to an